katholt/srst2/README.md

 (i) sequence reads (this example uses paired reads in gzipped fastq format, see below for options)

 (ii) a fasta sequence database to match to.
 For resistance genes, this means a fasta file of all the resistance genes/alleles that you want to screen for, clustered into gene groups.
-Some suitable databases are distributed with SRST2 (in the /data directory); we recommend using `/data/ARGannot.r1.fasta` for acquired resistance genes.
+Some suitable databases are distributed with SRST2 (in the /data directory); we recommend using `/data/ARGannot_r3.fasta` for acquired resistance genes (note this latest version has been added since the last SRST2 release so you may need to download it directly from the /data directory in this github repository).

 ### 2 - Run gene detection